The JWST Early Release Science Program for Direct Observations of Exoplanetary Systems III: Aperture Masking Interferometric Observations of the star HIP 65426 at 3.8 um: Data Reduction and Extraction of Fourier Observables

 Lastly, we compare the HIP\,65426 data calibrated with HD\,116084 to expectations for the signal from the known companion in the system, HIP\,65426\,b \citep{2017Chauvin,2023Carter}.
 Figure \ref{fig:AliasedSignal} shows the results.
 The expected closure phase signal from HIP\,65426\,b is shown with cyan circles.
 The calculated closure phase signal from the observation is shown in maroon with error bars.
 The smaller error bars are the statistical errors calculated from the science and calibrator observations added in quadrature.
 The longer error bars are the standard deviation of the calibrated closure phases of the science target (the difference between the science and the calibrator observations, see \S \ref{ssec:FourierObservables}).
-Figure \ref{fig:AliasedSignal} shows that the signal from HIP\,65426\,b is significantly lower level than the scatter in the calibrated data, making the known companion undetectable.
-This is largely due to the fact that the spatial frequency coverage of NIRISS AMI mask would alias signals with separations as wide as HIP\,65426\,b.
+Spatial frequency of NIRISS/AMI is capable of detecting the aliased signal from the companion.
+However, Figure \ref{fig:AliasedSignal} shows that the signal from HIP\,65426\,b is at a significantly lower level than the scatter in the calibrated data, making the known companion undetectable.